SrujanRaghavendraS/playto-assignment/EXPLAINER.md

 The focus is not features, but correctness under concurrency, idempotency, and financial integrity.

+---

 # 1. System Design Overview

 Frontend interacts with a Django REST API hosted on Render.
-The API manages merchant balances, ledger entries, and payout requests.

-Payouts are processed asynchronously using Celery with Redis as the broker.
-PostgreSQL is the source of truth.
+Payouts are processed asynchronously using Celery with Redis (Upstash) as broker.
+PostgreSQL (Neon) is the source of truth.

 Frontend (Next.js)
     ↓
 Django REST API (Render)
     ↓
-PostgreSQL (Ledger + Payouts) - hosted on Neon Postgres
+PostgreSQL (Neon)
     ↓
 Redis Queue (Upstash)
     ↓